aliclark/the-weld-and-the-arrow/buddhism.md

 ## Disclaimers

 The tiering, the separate/fuse rule, kannō-sōe, and the coined compound shugenjō are conventional and my own — contra Dōgen, who keeps all ultimate, and who fused the very shushō I have re-tiered (shō at the floor, shu conventional).
+So too are: shō's agency as *conferred* — necessarily agential because never unwelded, yet not agential of itself; resonance as *stated, not held* — Row 2 an adverb on Row 3's verb, with no verb of its own; the *malformed*-not-merely-hard verdict by which karma resists reduction to the impersonal field; and the stone as the resonance scale's zero, marked from outside it.
+The stone is doubly mujō — impermanent (無常) and insentient (無情) — and the grid answers each axis differently: null on the subject-axis (no resonance, no realization of its own), yet a full dharma on the object-axis, among the myriad that advance to clarify a practitioner (banpō susumite).
+So the grid gives a deflationary point of contact with Dōgen's impermanence-buddha-nature (無常仏性) — buddha-nature as floor-residence, the stone's empty-impermanent being — and even a deflated insentient-preaching (無情説法): the stone expounds as a dharma read, not as a voice of its own.
+What it declines is insentient realization as a subject (無情有性).

 This is a fresh theory, not an exegesis of Abhidharma nor a reconstruction of Dōgen.
 Karma here is explained entirely within the grid.